 “A Community Without A Voice Were Like Lambs To The Slaughter.”

-Then In January 1959, Wintertime, She Established The First (Indoors) Notting Hill Carnival As A Direct Anti-dote To The Previous Year’s Racist Violence.
 However, Sadly, Tragically, In May 1959, A Young Antiguan Man, Kelso Cochran, Was Racially Attacked And Murdered In Springtime of The Same Year.
 Over 1, 200 People, Black And White, Male And Female, Young And Old, Attended His Funeral.
 Ultimately, Tellingly, Five Months Later In October 1959, Now Autumntime, Racist MP Oswald Mosely, Was Decisively Defeated In The Local Elections!
 Even Then, Back In The Day, The British People Wanted Unity, Not Hostility.
+Owald’s Defeat Was The People’s Electoral Demonstration of That.

 It Was A Triumph For Engagement, Sharing And Integration.

-In 1995 The Mcpherson Report Concluded That The Metropolitan Police ‘Force’ Was “Institutionally Racist”.
+In 1995 The McPherson Report Concluded That The Metropolitan Police ‘Force’ Was “Institutionally Racist”.
 The Judge Led Enquiry Had Been Commissioned After The High Profile Racist Murder of 17 Year Old Stephen Lawrence Who Was Stabbed To Death By A Gang of White Racists At A Bus Stop In Eltham South East London On His Way Home After An Evening Out With His Friend Dwayne Brooks.
 Stephen Was Studying To Become An Architect.
 The Failure of The Met Police To Investigate The Case Properly And Apprehend His Killers Became Notorious.

 Both His Parents Fought Hard For Justice, Transparency And Accountability.